KMN Psych Logo

 In psychology and education, "IEP" stands for "Individualized Education Program."
 An IEP is a legal document and a critical part of special education services in the United States.
 It is designed to outline a customized educational plan for students with disabilities to ensure they receive appropriate and effective educational services and support.

-Teachers play a crucial role in implementing Individualized Education Programs (IEPs) for students with disabilities.
+Teachers are crucial in implementing Individualized Education Programs (IEPs) for students with disabilities.
 When reviewing an IEP, teachers should pay attention to the following key elements to ensure that they can effectively support the student in their classroom:

-1. Present Levels of Performance: Teachers should carefully read and understand the section of the IEP that describes the student's current academic and functional abilities.
+1. Present Levels of Performance: Teachers should carefully read and understand the IEP section describing the student's current academic and functional abilities.
 This information provides insight into the student's strengths and weaknesses, helping teachers tailor their instruction and support accordingly.

 2. Annual Goals and Objectives: Teachers should be familiar with the specific goals and objectives outlined in the IEP.
-These goals are the desired outcomes for the student over the course of the school year.
-Teachers should work to incorporate these goals into their lesson planning and provide instruction and assessment that align with these objectives.
+These goals are the desired outcomes for the student over the school year.
+Teachers should incorporate these goals into their lesson planning and provide instruction and assessments that align with these objectives.

 3. Accommodations and Modifications: The IEP typically lists any accommodations and modifications that should be made to the curriculum or classroom environment to support the student.
-Teachers should ensure that these accommodations are implemented consistently to help the student access the curriculum and participate fully in class activities.
+Teachers should implement these accommodations consistently to help students access the curriculum and participate fully in class activities.

-4. Special Education and Related Services: Teachers should be aware of any special education services or related supports that the student is receiving.
+4. Special Education and Related Services: Teachers should be aware of any special education services or related supports the student receives.
 This might include services like speech therapy, occupational therapy, or the assistance of a paraprofessional.
-Collaboration with these specialists is essential to ensure that the student receives comprehensive support.
+Collaboration with these specialists is essential to ensure the student receives comprehensive support.

 What are the most common accommodations for IEP?

-Accommodations in an Individualized Education Program (IEP) are designed to support students with disabilities in accessing the curriculum and participating in the educational environment.
+Accommodations in an IEP are designed to support students with disabilities in accessing the curriculum and participating in the educational environment.
 The specific accommodations can vary widely based on the individual student's needs, but here are some of the most common accommodations that may be included in an IEP:

 • Extended Time: Students may be granted additional time to complete assignments, tests, or classroom activities to account for processing or motor skill delays.